cmu-sei/CITE.Api/README.md

 By default, cite.api is available at localhost:4720, with the swagger page at localhost:4720/api/index.html.

+# ATTENTION: PosgreSQL version 15 or greater is required to run CITE API!!!

 # Database Migrations

 When the data model is changed, a new database migration must be created.
 From the Cite.Api directory, run this command to create the new migration: